Productivity & Work Setup

 Rocketbook Core – The Budget Champion

 The Rocketbook Core takes a radically different approach: it's a physical notebook with special synthetic pages that you can erase with a damp cloth.
 Use Pilot FriXion pens (included), scan your notes with the app, and wipe clean.
 Repeat infinitely.
+The beauty?
+You get the exact same handwriting brain benefits — the theta/alpha connectivity (Van der Weel), the deeper conceptual understanding (Mueller & Oppenheimer), the hippocampus activation (Umejima) — at 1/13th the price.

 ✅ Pros

-• Incredible value at $35
+• Incredible value at Budget-Friendly (check current price)

 • Truly reusable (hundreds of cycles)